Harman240/Trello_card_creation/README.md

 # Trello_card_creation
 Create Trello Cards in Nodejs

-install the node modules with npm i provide the Trello API_KEY and API_TOKENS in .env file
+install the node modules with npm i and

+provide the Trello API_KEY and API_TOKENS in .env file